Religion in Transnistria

-Official statistics of the Pridnestrovian Moldavian Republic, or Transnistria, show that 91 percent of the Transnistrian population adhere to Eastern Orthodox Christianity, with 4 percent adhering to the Catholic Church.
-Roman Catholics are mainly located in Northern Transnistria, a region with a notable Polish minority.
+Official statistics of the self-proclaimed Pridnestrovian Moldavian Republic, commonly known in English as Transnistria, show that 91 percent of the Transnistrian population adhere to Eastern Orthodox Christianity, with 4 percent belonging to the Catholic Church.
+Roman Catholics are mainly located in northern Transnistria, a region with a notable Polish minority.

 Transnistria's government has supported the restoration and construction of new Orthodox churches.
 It affirms that the republic has freedom of religion and states that 114 religious beliefs and congregations are officially registered.

 Eastern Orthodox Christianity

 Eastern Orthodoxy is the dominant religion in Transnistria.

 Russian Orthodox Church

+The Saint Nicholas Cathedral in Tiraspol (pictured in 1910) was built in the early 19th century.
+It was the main orthodox church of Tiraspol until its demolishion in the mid-1930s, by the Soviet authorities.

 Most Orthodox Transnistrians are under the jurisdiction of the Diocese of Tiraspol and Dubăsari of the Russian Orthodox Church's Metropolis of Chișinău and All Moldova.
 Since 5 March 2010, the ruling bishop has been Sabbas Volkov, Archbishop of Tiraspol and Dubăsari.
 The diocese includes seven deaneries; Tiraspol, Bender, Slobozia, Grigoriopol, Dubăsari, Rîbnița, and Camenca.
 The cathedrals are located in Tiraspol and Dubăsari.